Questions & Answers

 Yes.
-Marvin and Integrity colors can be mixed and matched on the same project.
+Marvin colors in the Signature, Elevate and Essential collections can be mixed and matched on the same project.

 Marvin offers nineteen color options — from subtle earth tones to bold, attention-grabbing hues; all are deep, rich and most importantly long lasting.

-When it comes to Integrity windows, Ultrex provides a superior finish that can be painted without voiding the warranty.
-Integrity colors are so durable; the high-performance coating process that all its products undergo has been patented — ensuring they look as good on the outside as they are tough on the inside.
-Integrity offers six color options including: Stone White, Pebble Gray, Cashmere, Bronze, Evergreen and Ebony.
+When it comes to the Elevate and Essential window collections, Ultrex provides a superior finish that can be painted without voiding the warranty.
+The colors are so durable; the high-performance coating process that all the products undergo has been patented — ensuring they look as good on the outside as they are tough on the inside.
+Elevate and Essential collections offer six color options including: Stone White, Pebble Gray, Cashmere, Bronze, Evergreen and Ebony.

 Visit one of AVI’s six showrooms located in the Greater Atlanta area, or our seventh location in Nashville, Tennessee, to truly experience Marvin’s quality and craftsmanship.
-After a product demonstration, speak with an AVI expert about how Marvin’s Family of Brands offer a wide range of products and design options to fit any budget and aesthetic providing the best total solution.
-Explore the various price points available from Marvin and Integrity before you buy and learn about the many customizable interior and exterior options.
+After a product demonstration, speak with an AVI expert about how Marvin’s wide range of products and design options to fit any budget and aesthetic providing the best total solution.
+Explore the various price points available from Marvin before you buy and learn about the many customizable interior and exterior options.

-6. What are the differences between Marvin and Integrity?
+5. What are the differences between the Marvin window and door collections?

 Yes.
-AVI’s experts will help you comply with your local building codes.
+AVI’s experts will help you comply with your local building codes for tempered glass.